-A. In February 2016, new European Regulations come into effect requiring traders engaged in online sales or services contracts to inform consumers about the existence of the online dispute resolution platform and the possibility of using that platform to resolve disputes.
+In February 2016, new European Regulations came into effect requiring traders engaged in online sales or services contracts to inform consumers about the existence of the online dispute resolution platform and the possibility of using that platform to resolve disputes.

 No. These Regulations do not currently apply to “health care services” which are health services provided by health professionals to patients to assess, maintain or restore their state of health, including the prescription, dispensation and provision of medicinal products and medical devices (see Part (a) of Article 3 of Directive 2011/24/EU).
 A “Health professional” includes a pharmacist.

-Q. The regulations state that distance-selling pharmacies are to provide essential services ‘without face to face contact’ between the contractor or their staff and the patient.
-Can a distance-selling pharmacy use a delivery driver to collect prescriptions and deliver medicine to patients?
+Q. The regulations state that DSPs are to provide Essential services ‘without face to face contact’ between the contractor or their staff and the patient.
+Can a DSP use a delivery driver to collect prescriptions and deliver medicine to patients?

-A. The prohibition on face to face contact has been in place since 2005 and continues under the new regulations.
-The prohibition on face to face contact only covers the provision of essential NHS pharmaceutical services, at the pharmacy premises.
-This means that a delivery driver employed by the contractor could (a) collect a prescription from the GP surgery; and (b) deliver the dispensed items to the patient at their home.
+The prohibition on face-to-face contact has been in place since 2005 and continues under the new regulations.
+The prohibition on face-to-face contact only covers the provision of Essential NHS pharmaceutical services, at the pharmacy premises.
+This means that a delivery driver employed by the contractor could (a) collect a prescription from the GP practice; and (b) deliver the dispensed items to the patient at their home.

-Q. Can a distance selling pharmacy charge for delivery of prescriptions?
+Q. Can a DSP charge for delivery of prescriptions?

 PSNC Briefing 023/15: Providing pharmacy services at a distance (April 2015)